ankitects/anki-manual/src/preferences.md

 These options allow you to remove some unnecessary elements from the screen during reviews.
 You can:
 - Hide the top and bottom bar during reviews.
 - Enable the "minimalist" mode, making the interface more compact/less fancy.
-- Reduce motion, to globally disabling transitions/animations.
+- Reduce motion, to disable some transitions/animations.
 - Switching between native styling and the Anki theme (only on Mac/Linux).